Rick's Daily Tips

 10 – I resolve to choose security questions for my online accounts that are impossible to guess.

-11 – I resolve not to believe anyone who calls me on the phone claiming they’re from Microsoft or Apple and that my computer is infected with malware.
+11 – I resolve not to believe anyone who calls me on the phone claiming they’re from Microsoft or Apple telling me that my computer is infected with malware.
 These companies will NEVER call you with such a claim.
 It just won’t happen.
 And they won’t tell you to call them in a pop-up message either!

 12 – I resolve to never send sensitive personal or financial information to ANYONE via email.
 Instead, I’ll send it to them by either typing it into a secure form on the recipient’s website or by calling them on the phone at a number that I know 100% to be legit.